2kunal6/airflow_tutorial/README.md

     - Data Quality checks can range from simple count checks, to checking non-null values, to complicated ones involving ML (like finding outliers in count, or outliers in row values etc.).
   - Developer Productivity:
     - Use client side, and server side git hooks to disallow code that has not passed in dev/uat.

+## Some Pratical Tips

+- Similarly, we can run the dev dags a few hours before prod, so that in case of bugs we get notified, and we fix the issues before the prod ones run (or atleast stop the prod dags to not dirty the data).
+- On a similar note, for dev or uat we do not need to load the entire data.
+We just have to see if there's any change that might result in a bad data load.
+Therefore, it's enough to load some partial subset of the data if possible.
+This design does just that based on environment.
+- execution_date to rerun on particular date if dag run failed for some reason like Airflow going down